GaelFG/brumes/README.md

-brumes
+Brumes_server
 ======

-Serveur de brumes
+Server for Brumes
-Ecrit en scala
+Written with scala 2.10
-developpé avec kryonet 2.1
+Using Kryonet 2.1